 In addition to working in public education, Mr. Ewer was the Musical Director for the Golden Eagle Concert Band (an adult community group) from 2015-2018.

 Recently, Mr. Ewer returned to Texas, spending a year at Forbes Middle School in Georgetown, TX, before his return to high school band at Anderson.
 He is an avid hockey fan, and in his spare time he enjoys golfing, solving Rubik’s cubes, and hanging out with his dog Nola.

 His professional affiliations include Kappa Kappa Psi, Mu Phi Epsilon, and Texas Music Educators Association.

 Chris Josey is originally from Gainesville, Fl.
 He moved to Austin, Texas in 2015 and is the Color Guard director at Westwood High School as well as the director of the Anderson High School Guard Program.
 He has a B.S. in Healthcare Administration from the University of Florida.

 Mr. Josey was a member of The Magic of Orlando Drum & Bugle Corps as well as a member of Independent World Guard, Northeast Independent.

 He has directed several scholastic and independent programs during his teaching career thus far and truly enjoys what the pageantry arts brings to students.
 Chris is excited to join the Anderson band & guard family.

-After graduation, Daniel moved to Austin, Texas, to further his career and has lived there since.
-At Anderson, Daniel teaches private lessons with the majority of the percussion studio and arranges the front ensemble portion of the marching show with Mr. Nedley.
+After graduation, Daniel moved to Austin, Texas, to further his career and has lived here since.
+At Anderson, he teaches private lessons with the majority of the percussion studio and arranges the front ensemble portion of the marching show with Mr. Nedley.